pm-ten/pm-ten.github.io/_pages/services/en/problem-solving-and-project-building.md

 Support and analysis for the management and optimisation of laboratory processes and activities.

 <div class="download-banner">
-    <a class="btn align-self-start" href="/media/services/lsp-brochure-en.pdf">Download the Brochure</a>
+    <a class="btn align-self-start" href="/media/services/lsp-brochure-en.pdf">Download the LSP Brochure</a>
 </div>